 After all, wouldn’t we rather have this person hate us for the rest of their life but still be here?

 Timing | Details | Access – We will want to ask tough questions and listen well.
 It is necessary to know a few things to keep a person safe.
-We want to do this in a conversational way, not an interrogating manner.
+We want to do this conversationally, not in an interrogating manner.
 We are probing for information to pass on.

 Don’t Leave the Person Alone When our gut tells us not to leave them alone – don’t.
-We can do hard things when it is in someone else’s best interest.

-Keep the Person Away from All Lethal Means – It is imperative to remember that they told us they were suicidal in step one or that the warning and risk factors are evident.
+Keep the person Away from All Lethal Means – It is imperative to remember that they told us they were suicidal in step one or that the warning and risk factors are evident.

 DO NOT Do This Alone – Remember, we are only the first layer of help.
 We need qualified mental health professionals to assess someone’s suicidality.
 A suicidal person should get help sooner rather than later.

 It is okay to call authorities for a well-check, go to the ER, or call the Lifeline number.
 We must do what is needed to keep the individual safe.
-Trust your instinct.
+Trust your instinct!

 Why Keep Them Safe